Demkeys/rose-pine-moon-btop/README.md

 ### Description
-This is a slight variation of the [rose-pine-moon](https://github.com/rose-pine/btop) theme for btop, modified to include gradients in graphs.
+This is a slight modification of the [Rose Pine](https://github.com/rose-pine/btop) theme's Moon variant for btop, modified to include gradients in graphs.
 ![](./screenshots/btop01.png)
 ![](./screenshots/btop02.png)
 ![](./screenshots/btop03.png)